leachryan/harpocrates-web-backend/README.md

 ## API

-Harpocrates exposes three API endpoints:

-- `POST /api/secret`
-- `GET /api/secret{id}`
-- `DELETE /api/secret/{id}`

 The Swagger UI interface can be found at `/api/swagger-ui/index.html` The OpenAPI specification can be found at `/api/docs`

 ## Roadmap

 - Allow for other persistence sources to be used, like Postgres or MySQL
-- Add the ability to create an optional password tied to the secret, essentially creating a composite between the secret id and the password to access it
 - Improve READMe
 - Add vulnerability monitoring
 - Add code quality monitoring